-Bernard Werner’s site offers virtually a free graded course on classical guitar!
+Bradford Werner’s site offers virtually a free graded course on the classical guitar!
 This is a seriously well curated classical guitar site, not just sheet music.
 This Is Classical Guitar is full of learning resources besides Werner’s explanatory videos and teaching tips.
-He has a nice and easy going manner, the kind you associate with Canada.
+He has a nice and easy-going manner, the kind you associate with Canada.

 And the whole thing is free.